stroiman/obsidian-frontmatter-smith/README.md

 >
 > How could this happen?
 This is most probably in the part of the code that
 > cannot be tested :(
+>
+> p.s.
+I don't think version 8.1 has this bug, but I'd rather fix it than
+> discovering when it was introduced.

 > [!WARNING]
 > There is currently _NO_ input validation.
 So if "key" properties are not valid